Charles-Ay/Winds-Path/README.md

 ## Room for Improvement

 Room for improvement:
--Needs sound.
+- Needs sound.
--Clean code
+- Clean code
--Add more story
+- Add more story
--Add text images
+- Add text images

 To do:
 - Make sound engine